 The process is extremely simple and requires everyday ingredients.

 Like always I dialled my mother for the recipe and I realized that I am missing the Black Carrots to make the Kanji.
 Kaboom!

 Since black carrots are not available in this part of the country, I almost dropped the idea of making it.
-I couldn’t get myself to make kanji ka pani without the characteristic deep colour as regular carrots won’t leave rich but a sad orange hue.
+I couldn’t get myself to make kanji ka pani without the characteristic deep color as regular carrots won’t leave rich but a sad orange hue.

 If you have black carrots available around you or don’t like beetroot, then replace the quantity of beet with carrots.
 Easy peasy, I say!

 The taste was all that it promised, all that I remembered and all that I was craving.
 Do make it before the winter season takes away the black carrots with it.

 Kanji ka Pani

 - 150 gram beetroot chukundar

 - 2½ tbsp dehusked mustard seeds rai ki dal